-ERP systems typically include modules that you can choose from based on your company’s needs.
-For smaller businesses, it’s important to only choose the modules you really need to cut down on costs - you can always add more modules on as your business grows.
+ERP systems typically include customizable modules you can choose from based on your company’s specific needs.
+For smaller businesses and startups, it’s important to only choose the modules you really need to cut down on costs - you can always add more later on as your business grows.

 |Human Resources Management||Automate payroll processing, track time and attendance, and manage employee records like performance reviews, payroll benefits, and scheduling.
-Self-service functionalities allow employees to request time off or view their attendance record.|
+Self-service HR functionalities allow employees to request time off or view their attendance record.|

-|Financial Management||Track income and expenses and record transactions and account structures.
-Create financial documents like profit and loss.|
+|Financial Management||Track income and expenses through recorded transactions and account structures in order to forecast profit and loss.|

-|Inventory Management||Track items you build, store, buy, or sell.
+|Inventory Management||Record information on items you build, store, buy, or sell.
 Keep up-to-date stock records to avoid running out of items or buying items unnecessarily.|

 |Customer Relationship Management (CRM)||Manage customer contact info, order histories, invoices, and quotes.|

 |Supply Chain Management||Manage the flow of goods and services from raw material acquisition to delivery of the finished product to the customer.|

 |Analytics and Reporting||Measure key performance indicators (KPIs) like income (Accounts Receivable) and expenses (Accounts Payable), top performing products, or open orders over a set period of time.|

 The primary benefit of implementing an ERP at your company is the ability to streamline many separate business functions into one solution.
 Additional benefits vary depending on the exact nature of your work, your industry, and projected growth.

 The most common types of ERP systems for small businesses include: